node-modules/urllib/README.md

 For others like `POST`, `PATCH` or `PUT` request, in defaults, the `data` will be stringify into `application/x-www-form-urlencoded` format if `Content-Type` header is not set.
+If `Content-type` is `application/json`, the `data` will be `JSON.stringify` to JSON data format.

 #### `options.content`

 `options.content` is useful when you wish to construct the request body by yourself, for example making a `Content-Type: application/json` request.

 Notes that if you want to send a JSON body, you should stringify it yourself: